imperionite/cp1ms1/MS1.md

 ##### Security
 - Employee data should be protected from unauthorized access.
 - API endpoints should have basic JWT-based authentication.
-- Role-based Access Control (RBAC) was not mentioned or emphasized in Phase 1 initial requirements, so it will not be implemented in this project.
+- Role-based Access Control (RBAC) for admin/system user was not mentioned or emphasized in Phase 1 initial requirements, but it might be implemented as an optional requirement.
+Manager's/approver's access control will not be implemented.

 ##### Scalability
 - The system should be designed to accommodate future phases, including more complex payroll rules and additional employee data fields.